sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	![](Images/image51.png)

    Note the warning message that's displayed indicating it can take up to 15 minutes before Alex can sign in again.
-As such, you will **NOT** try to log back in as Alex on LON-CL1.
+As such, you will **NOT** try to log back in as Alex on **VM-Deployment-ID**.
 Instead, remain on **VM-Deployment-ID** and simply close the **Unblock sign-in** window.

 1. On **VM-Deployment-ID**, leave your browser and all tabs open and proceed to the next exercise.